 4. Coloring Posters – These giant coloring posters are fun for an entire family to work on together, or something one child could work on over time.
 The result is a beautiful poster that can be displayed!

 5. Lessons – Consider purchasing lessons for an activity the child would enjoy.
 Ballet, horseback riding, archery, karate, and more!

 6. Online Classes – These days, there are so many fun options for online classes that don’t require you to even leave the house!
 I recommend this online cooking school for kids and this super fun watercolor class for kids (use code CHRYSTI25 for 25% off the watercolor class until 12/1/19, making it a steal of a deal)!

 7. Magazine Subscriptions – My kids have loved having subscriptions to Highlights magazine and the National Geographic magazines for kids.
 These are a fun “gift that keeps on giving” throughout the year!

 10. Subscription Boxes – Consider gifting a subscription box, which delivers a box of fun, themed goodies!
 We love Kiwi Crate–they offer different boxes depending on the age of the recipient.
 You can choose to send a one-time box or send a 3-month, 6-month, or 12-month subscription.
-Click here to check it out, and use code EARLY and get 60% off for your first box!!
+Click here to check it out.

 Want to give a gift subscription?
 Get a free printable subscription gift letter here (with three designs to choose from!).